achaman2/truly_shift_invariant_cnns/README.md

 We use APS to restore shift invariance in CNN classifiers and shift equivariance in U-Net used for image reconstruction.

 # Shift invariant CNN classifiers <a href = 'https://arxiv.org/pdf/2011.14214.pdf'>[Paper]</a> <a href = 'https://github.com/achaman2/truly_shift_invariant_cnns/files/7307076/cvpr_shift_invariant_cnns_poster.pdf'>[Poster]</a> <a href = "https://www.youtube.com/watch?v=l2jDxeaSwTs">[Video]</a>
 We replace the downsampling operations in pooling and strided convolutions with APS layers.
 Thereafter, a shift in the network's input always results in a shift in its feature maps.
-Global average pooling layers in the end, then enable perfect shift invariance.
+Global average pooling layers in the end then enable perfect shift invariance.

 With APS, the resulting CNNs are **provably 100% shift invariant** without any loss in classification performance.
 In fact, the networks exhibit perfect consistency even before training, making it the first approach that makes CNNs *truly shift-invariant*.